PRINCIPLE

 WHAT ARE THE APPLICATIONS?

-Transfection efficiency combined with high transgene expression level or high gene silencing and minimized cytotoxicity depends on multiple critical parameters.
-Those factors include cell type, plasmid DNA characteristics (size, promoter, reporter gene) & purity, siRNA sequence & purity, cell culture conditions (medium with or without serum, cell number, absence of contaminations…), amount of nucleic acids and reagents, transgene assays to name a few.
+Lipofection efficiency combined with high transgene expression level or high gene silencing and minimized cytotoxicity depends on multiple critical parameters.
+Those factors include cell type, plasmid DNA characteristics (size, promoter, reporter gene) & purity, siRNA sequence & purity, cell culture conditions (medium with or without serum, cell number, absence of contaminationsâŚ), amount of nucleic acids and reagents, transgene assays to name a few.
 Consequently, transfection reagents need to be specifically designed according to the nucleic acids to be delivered (DNA, siRNA, mRNA, ODN, shRNA etc.) and the cell types used in order to achieve optimal efficiency.
-In this context, OZ Biosciences has developed several outstanding transfection reagents:
+In this context, OZ Biosciences has developed several outstanding transfection reagents for lipofection technology:

-Lullaby™ Transfection reagent: for siRNA applications
+- Lullaby⢠Transfection reagent: for siRNA applications.

-FlyFectin™ Transfection reagent: for insect cell transfection
+- FlyFectin⢠Transfection reagent: for insect cell transfection.

-HeLaFect Transfection reagent: for HeLa cell transfection
+- HeLaFect Transfection reagent: for HeLa cell transfection.

-Ab-DeliverIN™ Transfection reagent: for intracellular antibody delivery
+- Ab-DeliverIN⢠Transfection reagent: for intracellular antibody delivery.

-Pro-DeliverIN™ Transfection reagent: for intracellular protein delivery
+- Pro-DeliverIN⢠Transfection reagent: for intracellular protein delivery.

 Lipofection method is especially suitable for immortalized cells.